Through the Magnifying Glass: Adaptive Perception Magnification for Hallucination-Free VLM Decoding: Conclusion

 \section{Conclusion}

 We introduce the \name{} (\abb{}), a visual decoding method that refines image inputs to mitigate hallucinations in vision-language models. \abb{} adaptively enlarges visually critical regions identified by multi-layer attention iteratively, providing enhanced effective resolution on relevant finer-grained details at each decoding step.
 Experiments demonstrate that \abb{} significantly reduces hallucinations at VQA and open-end generation, while preserving reasoning capabilities.
-Future work may focus on optimizing the efficiency for \abb{} at long-text generation, and mitigate shape distortions in the magnification process.
+Future work will focus on optimizing the efficiency for \abb{}, and mitigate shape distortions.